Until Dawn: Plot

 Mike reunites with Sam just as the masked man reappears and reveals himself to be Josh, who orchestrated the events at the lodge as a revenge prank for his sisters' presumed deaths.
 Josh denies any involvement in Jessica's death, but Mike restrains him in a shed to await the police.
 Later, Sam, Mike, Chris, Ashley, and—if she survived her escape from the mines—Emily are confronted at the lodge by the Stranger.
 The Stranger reveals the creatures that abducted Jessica and attacked Matt and Emily are wendigos, former humans who became feral after resorting to cannibalism during the 1952 cave-in.
 Chris and the Stranger head to the shed to retrieve Josh but find him missing.
 On the way back, the Stranger, and potentially Chris, are killed by a wendigo.
 While perusing the Stranger's research, Emily—if she was bitten during her escape—reveals the injury; Mike may shoot her out of fear of infection.
 Believing Josh holds the key to the cable car, Mike heads to the sanatorium to retrieve it.
 The others follow, though Ashley and Chris may fall victim to a wendigo attack along the way.

 Sam and Mike find Josh in the mines, whose deteriorating mental state causes him to hallucinate his sisters and his psychiatrist, Dr. Alan Hill (Peter Stormare).
 Mike attempts to guide him to safety, but they are separated when a wendigo attacks Josh.
 He is killed unless Sam has uncovered enough clues to reveal the truth: the lead wendigo is Hannah, who survived her fall but transformed after consuming Beth's remains.
 If Jessica and/or Matt have survived, they regroup and attempt to escape the mines while evading Hannah.
 Mike and Sam return to the lodge and join the remaining survivors in the basement, but find it overrun by wendigos, including Hannah.
 When a fight between the wendigos causes a gas leak, Mike and Sam work together to ignite an explosion that destroys the lodge, killing Hannah, the other wendigos, and possibly some of the group.
 Following the explosion, rescue helicopters arrive to retrieve whoever has survived until dawn.

 In the ending credits, any surviving characters, excluding Josh, are interviewed by the police about the events on the mountain; at least one survivor will urge the police to search the mines.
 If Josh survives Hannah's attack, the police later discover him eating the Stranger's head and transforming into a wendigo.
 In the remake, players can unlock two post-credits scenes depending on their choices.
-In the first, Josh, having survived the night, hears Dr. Hill's voice saying he hopes Josh finds redemption.
+In the first, Josh, stuck in the mines but still human, hears Dr. Hill's voice saying he hopes Josh finds redemption.
 The second scene, set years later in Los Angeles, follows a medicated Sam as she struggles to move on from the trauma, showing a bleeding scar on her arm and ending with an unknown voice at her door.